UbuntuBudgie/iso-builder/README.md

 The following example uses Docker and assumes you have Docker correctly installed and set up:

  1) sudo apt install docker

  2) sudo docker pull debian

- later) Configure the channel in the `etc/terraform.conf` (stable, unstable).

  3) Customise the docker image to have the ability to build eoan/focal